temporalio/documentation/docs-src/go/introduction-to-go-sdk.md

 :::

-Temporal Python SDK first released on September 29, 2020, and has been enabling Python developers to build Temporal Applications ever since.
+The open source Temporal Go SDK was released on September 29, 2020.
 This guide documents the concepts, features, and tools needed to create, test, and execute Temporal applications in Go.

 ## What Go programming skills and experiences are useful when using the Go SDK?